Universal Secure Multiplex Network Coding with Dependent and Non-Uniform Messages: Introduction

 Network coding \cite{ahlswede00} attracts much attention recently because it can offer improvements in several metrics, such as throughput and energy consumption, see \cite{fragouli07b,fragouli07a}.
 On the other hand, the information theoretic security \cite{pls,liang09} also attracts much attention because it offers security that does not depend on a conjectured difficulty of some computational problem.

 A juncture of the network coding and the information theoretic security is the secure network coding \cite{cai02b,caiyeung11}, which prevents an eavesdropper, called Eve, from knowing the message from the legitimate sender, called Alice, to the multiple legitimate receivers by eavesdropping intermediate links up to a specified number in a network.
+In this paper, we focus on the single source multicast network coding.
+Here, we should remark that there are two kinds of formulation of (secure) network coding even in the single source multicast setting.
+In the first kind, given a graph corresponding to the network, we design the coding operations on each node to transmit information \cite{CF}.
+In the second kind, given (partial) information of the operations on intermediate nodes as well as the graph, we design the encoder and decoder on source and sink nodes, respectively.
+We adopt the second formulation, and assume linearity on the operations on intermediate nodes.

 It can be seen \cite{rouayheb07,rouayheb12} as a network coding counterpart of the traditional wiretap channel coding problem considered by Wyner \cite{wyner75} and subsequently others \cite{liang09}.
 In both secure network coding and coding for wiretap channels, the secrecy is realized by including random bits into the transmitted signal by Alice so that the secret message becomes ambiguous to Eve.
 The inclusion of random bits, of course, decreases the information rate.
-In order to get rid of the decrease in the information rate, Yamamoto et~al.\ \cite{yamamoto05} proposed the secure multiplex coding for wiretap channels, in which there is no loss of information rate.
+In order to get rid of the decrease in the information rate, Yamamoto et~al.\ \cite{yamamoto05,kobayashi13} proposed the secure multiplex coding for wiretap channels, in which there is no loss of information rate.
 The idea of Yamamoto et~al.\ is as follows: Suppose that Alice has $T$ statistically independent messages $S_1$, \ldots, $S_T$.
 Then $S_1$, \ldots, $S_{i-1}$, $S_{i+1}$, \ldots, $S_T$ serve as the random bits making $S_i$ ambiguous to Eve, for each $i$.
+Indeed, since there are multiple legitimate receivers, each receiver may have a different demand for information.
+In this situation, it is natural that we have multiple messages $S_1$, \ldots, $S_T$ dependently on receivers' demands.